Is Your Sunscreen adding to your Health?

 - 2 Tbsp Zinc Oxide powder — contains a natural SPF of 20 — where to find

 - Optional: I love to add lavender essential oil to mine because it gives it a wonderful scent and is very beneficial to the skin.
-I also up the ante with Helichrysum essential for the additional SPF protection and anti-aging qualities of this fantastic oil.
-As me how you can get this for free!
+I’ve also used Hawaiian Sandalwood because of it’s skin supporting properties.
+I’ll then up the ante with Helichrysum essential oil for the additional SPF protection and anti-aging qualities of this fantastic oil.
+Ask me how you can get this for free!

 - I typically add about 30 drops (total), after it is all mixed up and has cooled a bit.
 I only use therapeutic grade essential oils, so I am sure that the quality is to my standards (especially for use on my kids!).